January 20, 2023

 SPICY: Add a layer of banana peppers or pickled jalapeños in your sliders for an extra kick.

-How To Make This Ham and Cheese Sliders Recipe
+How to make Ham and Cheese Sliders

 PRO TIP: